Lovely-Sim-Racing/lovely-docs/docs/index.md

 ### Smart Property Mapping
 TeamLINQ properties also make it easier to build your project as it internally resolves them to the correct data source, ensuring your dashboard works seamlessly across multiple games without reconfiguration.

+### Remote & Local Telemetry
+The Lovely Plugin introduces a set of new properties which mirror the native Simhub data.
+When TeamLINQ is enabled and you have selected to observe a driver in your team, the same properties will deliver streaming data in real-time from your selected teammate's Simhub.

 {: .highlight }
+> The same TeamLINQ properties are used across all sims, and for both local and remote telemetry.
+>
 > {: .note .mt-3 }
 > **ACC** - `DataCorePlugin.GameRawData.Graphics.TCCut` 👉 **Vehicle.TC**
 >